 - Funding actions (FA)

 Note: You may also see Advance Budget Number Requests (ADV) in SPAERC.
 The research team creates these items in SAGE.
-They are processed by Grants and Contract Accounting (GCA).
-You can view, but not modify, an ADV in SPAERC.
+They are processed by Grant and Contract Accounting (GCA).
+You can view, but not modify, an Advance in SPAERC.

-When an item of one type is related to another, they are referred to as parent and child.
+When an item of one type is related to another, we refer to them as parent and child.
 A “parent” item might be a cycle, application, or action and its “child” might be an application or another action.

 The Cycle is the top of the hierarchy and so it has no parent.
 Cycles contain three possible types of children: